DominicMachado/DominicMachado.github.io/docs/clas-141-f20/schedule-clas141-f20.md

 ### Monday, September 7
 - The When and Where of Ancient Greece
-- **Homework (due before class)**: Read Rebecca Futo Kennedy’s [lecture](https://rfkclassics.blogspot.com/2019/07/e-pluribus-plures-identities-in.html) on what it meant to be “Greek” and what we mean when we use the term.
-Pick a passage or piece of evidence from her lecture and jot down the questions that it raises for you in your commonplace book.
+- **Homework (due before class)**: Read Rebecca Futo Kennedy’s [lecture](https://rfkclassics.blogspot.com/2019/07/e-pluribus-plures-identities-in.html) on what it meant to be “Greek.”
+Pick a passage or piece of evidence from her lecture that stands out to you and jot down the questions that it raises for you in your commonplace book.

 ### Wednesday, September 9
 - Ancient Greece in Color
 - **Homework (due before class)**: Read Margaret Talbot’s New Yorker [article](https://www.newyorker.com/magazine/2018/10/29/the-myth-of-whiteness-in-classical-sculpture) and Sarah Bond’s [thoughtpiece](https://hyperallergic.com/383776/why-we-need-to-start-seeing-the-classical-world-in-color/) on polychromy and color in ancient statues.
-Select a passage from one of these two articles and reflect on how it intersects with what we have discussed in the class already
+Select a passage from one of these two articles and reflect on it in your commonplace book.

 ### Friday, September 11
 - The Problem of Ancient Evidence, Part 1
 - **Homework (due before class)**: Submit [**Greek Misconceptions Assignment**](https://docs.google.com/forms/d/18BcrpB6TTwN1bKfQw5ju_1ytftlwt7NsIEsb9YN9Ch4/edit) on Google forms.
 Read the following [compilation](https://www.csun.edu/~hcfll004/telesilla.html) of sources on the poet, Telesilla.
-In your commonplace book, jot down three pieces of evidence that appear to conflict with one another.
+Instead of writing a standard entry in your commonplace book, jot down three conflicting "facts" that you found in your reading.

 [Back to top.](#top)